aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 - Open Windows PowerShell on the server after you connect.

-- Enter nslookup <your-webapp-name>.azurewebsites.net  Replace <your-webapp-name> with the name of the web app you created in the previous steps.
+- Enter nslookup &lt;your- webapp-name&gt;.azurewebsites.net.
+Replace &lt;your-webapp-name&gt; with the name of the web app you created in the previous steps.
 You'll receive a message similar to what is displayed below:

   ```| Azure PowerShell |
   Server: UnKnown